btc-c0der/omega-btc-ai/src/omega_bot_farm/qa/README_DISCORD_TESTS.md

 ## Test Reports

+### Live Testing Reports

-After running the tests, use the `/test_interactions_report` command to get a summary of test results.
+After running the live tests, use the `/test_interactions_report` command to get a summary of test results.
 This will show which tests passed and which failed, including error details for failures.

+### Mock Testing Reports

+The mock tests automatically generate a Markdown report file with comprehensive test results, which can be examined to validate interaction behavior.

 ## Troubleshooting

-If you encounter issues:
+If you encounter issues with live testing:

 1. **Command sync issues**: Ensure your bot has the correct permissions, including the `applications.commands` scope.
 2. **Response failures**: Check that your bot has proper permissions in the channel.